-Until 1974, thiis aircraft remained in situ.
+Until 1974, thiis aircraft remained in situ at Tadji Airfield.

 During 1974, salvaged by Charles Darby and Monty Armstrong from Tadji during a salvage operation funded by David Tallichet / Yesterday's Air Force.
 Exported to the United States.

 This Airacobra was placed into storage at Yesterday's Air Force / Military Aircraft Restoration Corporation (MARC) at Chino Airport.
 Today, it is unclear where this aircraft is stored or located.

-Pacific Aircraft Wrecks page 43 (upper), 57 (upper)
+Pacific Aircraft Wrecks pages 43 (upper), 57 (upper)